armandoroman20/karaoke-mock-java-assessment/README.md

 ## Instructions

-The ```KaraokeApp``` class included with this project contains a commented out main method that can be used to test your app after you complete it.
+The ```karaoke.KaraokeApp``` class included with this project contains a commented out main method that can be used to test your app after you complete it.
 Add other main methods to any class as needed for simpler testing as you build the app.

-1. add a ```Song``` class with the following...
+1. add a ```karaoke.Song``` class with the following...

 	- private string properties for ```title```, ```artist```, and a private list of strings for ```lyrics```
 	- a constructor to assign values to all instance properties
 	- getters and setters for all instance properties
 	- a static method ```parseLyrics``` that takes in a single string input of possibly several words and returns a list of strings that are the output of splitting all the words in the input string on a single space character ```" "```

-1. add a ```Album``` class with the following...
+1. add a ```karaoke.Album``` class with the following...

 	- a private string property for the album ```name```
 	- a private property for a list of song objects called ```songs```